yizi0511/sta_663_vae/README.md

 # Python Implementation of Variational Auto-Encoder

 <img src="https://github.com/yizi0511/sta_663_vae/blob/master/demo/vae.png" width="1000" height="180">
-A variational auto-encoder (VAE) is implemented in this repository for STA 663 final project.
+A variational auto-encoder (VAE) is implemented in this repository.
 Our work includes:

 - An implementation of VAE using NumPy
 - Using Tensorflow and GPU to optimize the code